Santali language: Nominal "verbalisation"

+In the cases of proper names, when an active applicative suffix is applied, it expresses that x is caused to be the individual named N, which translates into being called N. In nonpast active form, the construction describes the (temporal) property of being the individual named N to the subject.

 Serial verb constructions

 Two or more verbs and modifiers can combine together to derive a compound verb.
 Normally they are combinations of two transitive verbs or two intransitive verbs and limited numbers of transitive+intransitive and intransitive+transitive combinations.

 Auxiliary verb constructions

 Complex predicates are pervasive in Munda clause structure.
-In Santali, there are univerbated auxiliary constructions to mark many functions, such as denoting a quick, sudden, or intense action.
+Simple verbs like go, become, finish, come, try,... are often employed as auxiliary verbs (v2 in South Asian linguistics) to add or embolden modality, aktionsart, and orientations to the predicates.
+In Santali, there are univerbated auxiliary constructions to mark many functions.
+One example show below, the verb gɔt ("pluck") is often used as auxiliary verb to denote telicity, that is, a quick, sudden, or intense action.
 Santali AVCs exhibit split-doubled pattern: the lexical verb may index the object argument, and the auxiliary verb may index the subject argument.

+Some auxiliary constructions may exhibit behaviours of compound verbs.
+Two most common used auxiliary verbs in Santali are daɽe ("can") and lega ("try").
+The first one is often combined with an active applicative suffix, while the latter mostly found with the middle TAMs.

 Negation

 There are three particles in Santali used to express negation: baŋ, ɔhɔ and alo. baŋ and ba (shortened form) are the negatives for interrogative and declarative sentences; ɔhɔ is the emphatic negative of declarative sentences; alo is the prohibitive negative in the imperative.
-These negation particles will take away the subject marker from the verb.
+These negative particles will take away the subject marker from the verb.

+In existential/locative copular formations, negation is different in present tense and past tense.
+Below is the chart of negative, non-past, fully finite existential/locative copula paradigm: